Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

-Is The Moth Effect Real?1
+Is The Moth Effect Real?

 Marc Green

-"'I had an almost overwhelming feeling that something was pulling me toward the lead plane…Sometimes I had the feeling that I could do nothing to prevent this.'"
+I had an almost overwhelming feeling that something was pulling me toward the lead plane…Sometimes I had the feeling that I could do nothing to prevent this.'"
 Clark, Nicholson, & Graybiel (1953), p 433.

 Clark et al. studied pilot errors due to "fascination," concentration on some object or task that caused loss of voluntary control over response.
 They divided fascination into subcategories with the quote above exemplifying Type B-2, where pilots suffering felt drawn to a target and could not avoid the attraction.
-If the target is a light viewed at night, then the phenomenon is now called the "moth to the flame effect" or more often the "moth-effect."2
+If the target is a light viewed at night, then the phenomenon is now called the "moth to the flame effect" or more often simply the "moth effect."2

-Some (e. g., Younger, 1997) believe that the moth-effect causes road accidents.
+Some (e. g., Younger, 1997) believe that the moth effect causes road accidents.
 In one common scenario, a driver inexplicably steers off the road and collides with an emergency vehicle parked on the shoulder.
-Presumably, the fascination/moth-effect caused the driver to steer toward the brightly flashing waning lights.
-Moth-effect advocates have usually supported this belief with anecdotal accident reports supplemented by evidence (Taylor & Sucov, 1974; Murdoch & Caughey, 2004) showing that humans innately orient toward light
+Presumably, the fascination/moth effect caused the driver to steer toward the brightly flashing waning lights.
+Moth effect advocates have usually supported this belief with anecdotal accident reports supplemented by evidence (Taylor & Sucov, 1974; Murdoch & Caughey, 2004) showing that humans innately orient toward light

 Literature Review

-The first attempts to validate the moth-effect compared accidents rates for emergency vehicles equipped with and without warning lights.
-The moth-effect would appear as an increase in the accident rate for equipped over unequipped vehicles.
-Charles, Crank, & Falcone (1990) reviewed several accident analyses and concluded that the data showed no evidence for increased accident rates in marked cars and hence no clear evidence for the moth-effect.
+The first attempts to validate the moth effect compared accidents rates for emergency vehicles equipped with and without warning lights.
+The moth effect would appear as an increase in the accident rate for equipped over unequipped vehicles.
+Charles, Crank, & Falcone (1990) reviewed several accident analyses and concluded that the data showed no evidence for increased accident rates in marked cars and hence no clear evidence for the moth effect.

 In reality, however, these studies say very little.
 First, marked vehicles would be more visible.
-Any increase in accident rate due to the moth-effect would likely be offset by a decrease in accident rate due to higher visibility.
+Any increase in accident rate due to the moth effect would likely be offset by a decrease in accident rate due to higher visibility.
 At most, the studies could reveal the cost/benefit tradeoff of the two effects.
 Second, marked and unmarked vehicles may have differed in other ways that confound the studies.
 For example, marked cars might be newer and used more often or used in different ways.
-Further, the respondents in the Clark et al. (1953) report believed that type B-2 fascination caused about 5% of pilot errors while Sipes, Lessard, & Heideman (1998) agreed that the moth-effect causes accidents but concluded it was a relatively rare source of pilot disorientation.
+Further, the respondents in the Clark et al. (1953) report believed that type B-2 fascination caused about 5% of pilot errors while Sipes, Lessard, & Heideman (1998) agreed that the moth effect causes accidents but concluded it was a relatively rare source of pilot disorientation.
 If these conclusions transfer to road accidents, the moth effect may simply be too small effect to rise above noise in these poorly controlled data.
 Lastly, the moth effect might depend on an enabling variable, such as driver fatigue or distraction that was not captured in the results.
-Lumping all accidents together would obscure key variables, so a simple examination of global accident rates is not likely to uncover evidence for the moth-effect.
+Lumping all accidents together would obscure key variables, so a simple examination of global accident rates is not likely to uncover evidence for the moth effect.

 Early experimental tests of the moth effect also failed to produce support.
 (Helander, 1978) sought to provide direct evidence by testing the steering of drivers as they met an on coming car.
 He found that drivers began steering away from the oncoming vehicle but that 2 seconds before the meeting drivers deflected the steering wheel in the direction toward the approaching vehicle.
-The deflection maximized just as the oncoming vehicle passed, a result that was consistent with a moth-effect.
+The deflection maximized just as the oncoming vehicle passed, a result that was consistent with a moth effect.
 Helander (1978) further argued that the steering could not be a compensation for the initial steering away from the oncoming vehicle.
-The study, however, measured only steering wheel deflection and not actual lane position.
+The study has been criticized (Summala, Leino & Vierimaa,1981) because he measured only steering wheel deflection and not actual lane position.
+Later, the same author (Summala, 1998), showed that steering becomes generally erratic when drivers fixate eccentrically.

-Two recent studies provide even more compelling evidence.
-Readinger, Chatziastros, Cunningham, Bülthoff.
-H., & Cutting (2002) had drivers steer a simulator car down a virtual road while performing a Landolt C acuity task for targets fixated a various eccentricities.
+Recent studies provide even more compelling evidence.
+Readinger, Chatziastros, Cunningham, Bülthoff, & Cutting (2002) had drivers steer a simulator car down a virtual road while performing a Landolt C acuity task for targets fixated a various eccentricities.
 Drivers began steering their cars in the direction of fixation only a few seconds after the beginning of each trial.
 The magnitude of the lane deviation generally increased over time, although there was a tendency to make corrections giving the lane position a periodic component.
 The lane deviations averaged about 1.2 meters but reached distances as great as 2.5-3 meters (Chatziastros, 2006).
 These effects are certainly big enough to cause a driver to inadvertently leave the road.
 A subsequent study (Chatziastros, Readinger, & Bülthoff, 2003) replicated the original and also discovered that the effect was bigger when the scene contained few trees to provide visual information.

-What Causes The Moth-Effect?
+What Causes The moth effect?

 The last two studies showed that drivers might steer off the road in the direction of their fixation.
-Neither study, however, employed bright lights, so it is unlikely that the "moth-effect" results from an innate phototaxis.
-Moreover, people frequently look at lights by the roadside without steering off the road, so any simple appeal to phototaxis explains little.
-So what causes the "moth-effect?"
+Neither study, however, employed bright lights, so it is unlikely that the "moth effect" results from an innate phototaxis.
+Moreover, The International Association of Chiefs of Police has a video entitled Your Vest Won't Stop This Bullet.
+It shows many police cruiser camera recordings of a vehicle veering off the road and colliding with a car parked on the shoulder.
+Many of these occur during the day.

-The moth effect seems to have two enabling conditions.
-The first is minimal optic flow information, as when a driver is on a dark road at night or perhaps traveling in bad weather.
-The second is an intense attentional fixation on a roadside target.
-The lack of optic flow likely removes the normal source of heading information, forcing the driver to rely on a sense of egocentric direction relative to a landmark - the fixated object.
-When people look in the direction of travel, the egocentric straight-ahead direction and eye direction are the same.
-When people fixate away from the direction of travel, then they must then use knowledge of eye position to calculate maintain a proper sense of egocentric direction.
+We also could not know which direction were heading as we move through the world.
+When people look in the direction of travel, the egocentric straight-ahead direction and gaze direction are the same.
+When people fixate away from the direction of travel, then they must then use knowledge of eye position in order to maintain a proper sense of egocentric direction.
 If the calculation is correct, then the person has maintained directional constancy.
 Studies (e. g., Hill, 1972; Morgan, 1978) show that people are unable to maintain their sense of egocentric direction when fixating eccentrically.
 Instead, the sense of straight-ahead moves in the direction of fixation.
-In other words, the driver looking right while attempting to travel down the road straight will steer to the right of roadway in an attempt to steer straight.
+In other words, the driver looking right while attempting to travel down the road straight will inadvertently steer to the right in an attempt to steer straight.

-The intense attentional focus can play several roles.
+Conversely, people frequently look at lights by the roadside without steering off the road, so any simple appeal to phototaxis explains little.
+There are likely two reasons, one due to the driver and the other due to the environment.
+The driver factor lies in driver attentional concentration.
 Attention is a zero-sum game, so the more attention focused on one task, the less available to others.
 Concentrating attention on a target might reduce attention available to maintaining directional constancy.
 Even the most automatic behavior, such as maintaining lane position, still requires some degree of attention.
 It might also prevent the driver from noticing cues for steering correction.
 The perceptual narrowing might prevent the driver from monitoring road delineations in peripheral vision.
 The driver would not be aware they he last lost lane positioning.
 Similarly, the driver may fail to notice to tactile cues that occur when a driver leaves the paved roadway.
-Research (Summala, 1998) shows that steering becomes generally erratic when drivers fixate eccentrically.

 Conclusion